Michael

 said elements project.
 The support walls may conveniently be

-core may be formed in two parts arranged back-to-back, each part
+the core may be formed in two parts arranged back-to-back, each

-comprising a pair of substantially co-planar rear support walls
+part comprising a pair of substantially co-planar rear support

-the junction of the rear support walls, the said elements
+perpendicularly from the junction of the rear support walls, the

-projecting from the rear support walls generally parallel to the
+said elements projecting from the rear support walls generally

 According to a second aspect, the invention further proposes a